vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 ### Can't Upgrade Kubernetes

-By design, `unmanaged-clusters` do not lifecycle-manage Kubernetes.
+By design, unmanaged clusters do not lifecycle-manage Kubernetes.
 They are not meant to be long-running with real workloads.
 To change Kubernetes versions, delete the existing cluster and create a new cluster with a different configuration.

-### Deploying to Windows
+### Deploy to Windows

-`kind`, the default provider,
-has several known limitations when deploying to Windows.
+`kind`, the default provider, has several known limitations when deploying to Windows.
 For example, deploying a [load balancer has networking considerations.](https://kind.sigs.k8s.io/docs/user/loadbalancer/) Be sure to familiarize yourself with the [`kind` documentation](https://kind.sigs.k8s.io/) in order to [customize your unmanaged-cluster deployment](#custom-configuration) for your needs.